datastaxdevs/astra-and-startree-demo/README.md

 PINOT_TOKEN="<TOKEN_HERE>"
 ```

-## Optionally change the cloud, region, or object naming
+## Set the cloud, region, or object naming

 > Make sure the cloud providers and cloud regions match between DB and Steaming.
 It is a requirement of Astra CDC.